isomerpages/moe-acsj/_our-school/School Rules.md

 <p>cheating</p>
 </li>
 <li>
-<p>truancy</p>
+<p>truancy&nbsp;</p>
 </li>
 </ul>
-<p>All students are not allowed to have in their possession any weapon.
+<p>Students are not allowed to have in their possession any weapon.
 They
-are also not allowed to bring any weapon-like item which is used or intended to be used&nbsp;to cause harm to others.</p>
+are also not allowed to bring any weapon-like item which can be used or intended to be used&nbsp;to cause harm to others.</p>
-<p></p>
 <p><strong><em>Respect for authority and members of the school community</em></strong>
 </p>
 <ul data-tight="true" class="tight">